-- (1) Annualized contractual rent in effect on December 31, 2023 for all of our leases (including those accounted for as direct financing leases). - (2) Includes approximately 588,000 of interior lease square footage occupied by month-to-month holdover leases or leases that expired during the year ended December 31, 2023.
-Holdover rent is typically paid as the greater of estimated market rent or the rent amount due under the expired lease. - (3) Includes a property for which we received notice in August 2023 from the USPS to terminate the lease for such property, which termination became effective in February 2024.
+- (1) Annualized contractual rent in effect on December 31, 2024 for all of our leases (including those accounted for as direct financing leases). - (2) Includes approximately 164,247 of interior lease square footage occupied by month-to-month holdover leases or leases that expired during the year ended December 31, 2024.
+Holdover rent is typically paid as the greater of estimated market rent or the rent amount due under the expired lease.